Xavier vs. Delaware: Odds, spread, over/under - December 5

 - Odds to win the national championship: +10000

-- Xavier is one spot lower based on its national championship odds (49th in the country) compared to its computer ranking (48th).
+- Bookmakers rate Xavier much lower (49th in the country) than the computer rankings do (43rd).

 Check out all the futures bets available at BetMGM!